graemecareywave/podbtest/alerts/gcp-cloud-alerting/ README.md

-# Alert Policy Templates for the Cloud Alerting Team
+# Alert Policy Templates for a Cloud Support Team